Riddare av Koden: Riddare av Koden era (November 2009 – present)

 Elegy began searching for new names, opening up the debate to fans worldwide.

 Within a week of receiving the change notice they announced that their new name was to be "Riddare av Koden".

 The name change caused much controversy between fans and the public, and was announced officially on 16 November 2009.

 In May 2010, Riddare av Koden began working with Multi-instrumentalist and Composer Steven de Pina and, in September 2010 he was officially welcomed into the band as Keyboardist and Folk instrumentalist.

 Riddare av Koden was named the official support act for the Ensiferum South African tour of October 2010.

 In April 2011, Daniel Wilson (one of the two founding members) announced his departure from the band.

-Riddare av Koden took a break from constant live performance in 2011 and only played exclusive shows and festivals throughout the year with Cameron Zuccarelli on drums and their very first International performance in Gaborone, Botswana.
+Riddare av Koden took a break from constant live performance in 2011 and only played exclusive shows and festivals throughout the year with Cameron Zuccarelli on drums and their very first International Tour dates.

-They released "A Voice Will Call" for free download worldwide, and grew to 40,000 Fans on Facebook.
+They released "A Voice Will Call" for free download worldwide, and their fanbase continued to grow internationally.

 2012 didn't see performance activity from the band as the members of Riddare av Koden were on a Sabbatical/Hiatus.
 Later that year, Nathan Wilson and Kevin Webber also announced their departure.

 Heimdall av Koden

-Shailin Kallie began composing new music and looking for musicians to test the suites in a live environment.
+Shay Kallie began composing new music and looking for musicians to test the suites in a live environment.

 He adopted the stage name "Heimdall av Koden".

 Thomas Hughes was asked to play drums for Riddare.
 Thomas had come from a technical death metal background, as well as being the drummer for Ska Punk Legends - Fuzigish.

 Thomas then suggested that they ask Pepi Petkov to assume second guitar/vocal duties.
 Pepi had come from Autumn Sun, a Melodic Death Metal band, having toured with the likes of Kreator, Cradle of Filth and other big names.